 In addition I will be producing more podcasts and video next year to help make some of these concepts even easier to understand and apply.
 The next step for The Sniper Mind is a wider adoption in more countries and languages, a process already started by Chinese.
 The next step for the author of The Sniper Mind would be a resolution to get, perhaps, a little more sleep but seeing how I am at the point in my life where the years behind almost (hopefully) balance the years in front I kinda want to totally give up on sleep entirely in order to get done everything I want to do.

-So, expect lost more goodies from me and posts and insights that further peel back the layers of who I am and what I do.
+So, expect lots more goodies from me and posts and insights that further peel back the layers of who I am and what I do.
 By now I was kinda hoping that the world would be an awesome place where we could all kickback and enjoy the benefits of the virtual world while we networked across the globe and used the web to order groceries and take out.

 We’re not there yet, or more correctly, we’re not at the point where the challenges we face can safely be ignored as just work-related inconveniences.
 We all need to now care more, do more and work more intentionally than at any other time in our lives.
 The future is uncertain.
 How it falls will depend upon what we do, all of us, together and in that regard I am burning the candle at both ends, at least for as long as I can.